apache/apisix/doc/discovery.md

 ### Basic steps

-It is very easy for APISIX to extend the discovery client. , the basic steps are as follows
+It is very easy for APISIX to extend the discovery client, the basic steps are as follows

 1. Add the implementation of registry client in the 'apisix/discovery/' directory;